KingzCode23/mernblog/client/guide.md

 6. create loading and errorMessage state
 7. create a error if the user input a same credintials
 8. create a footer

+// Create a sign in API route

+1. create a router in the auth.route.js for singin
+2. create a function in the auth.controller.js

+// create a sign in page

+1. copy the code in the sign up
+2. modify it.

+// install redux tool kit

+1.